We empower people to achieve their goals.

 What about confidentiality?

 All psychologists are legally bound by a code of ethics enforced by the Australian Health Practitioner Regulation Agency.
-This requires them to keep all your information, including what is discussed in session confidential except in extreme circumstances (e.g., you or someone else is at immediate serious risk or a court subpoenas me).
-If you claim a Medicare rebate for your session or sign an information release as part of an insurance claim (e.g. workers compensation, motor vehicle injury compensation, income protection), then they am required to write reports periodically which include some information about our treatment
+This requires them to keep all your information, including what is discussed in session confidential except in extreme circumstances (e.g., you or someone else is at immediate serious risk or a court subpoenas us).
+If you claim a Medicare rebate for your session or sign an information release as part of an insurance claim (e.g. workers compensation, motor vehicle injury compensation, income protection), then we are required to write reports periodically which include some information about our treatment.